johan1252/AlexaWeatherNetwork/README.md

   * ZIP full repo into a .zip file for AWS Lambda upload to ensure all neccessary python modules are included.

 ## How to use
+1. Create an Amazon Developer Account at https://developer.amazon.com/
+2. Create an Amazon AWS Lambda function using https://console.aws.amazon.com/lambda/
+	1. Ensure runtime Language is set to Python 3.6.
+	2. Handler is set to "lambda_function.lambda_handler".
+	3. The "Alexa Skills Kit" trigger is added to the function.
+	4. Make note of the ARN (Amazon Resource Name) noted at the top of the webpage for future use.
+	5. Upload a ZIP archive (make a ZIP at the top level of this repo to ensure all python libraries are included) to the Lambda function.
+3. In the Amazon Developer Console
+	1. Create a new custom skill for Amazon Alexa using the following:
+		1. Name: WeatherNetwork
+		2. Invocation Name: The Weather Network
+		3. For Interaction Model use JSON found in language_model/language_model.json
+		4. Service EndPoint Type: AWS Lambda ARN
+		5. Default EndPoint: \<your ARN address from step 2\>
+		6. Test your custom skill set appropriately.
+4. You're all set!
+You are now ready to use Amazon Alexa with the custom Weather Network API.

 ## References/Resources
  * Amazon Developer Console - https://developer.amazon.com/